Supersingular elliptic curves, quaternion algebras and applications to cryptography: Quaternion algebras and supersingular elliptic curves

 \subsubsection{Equivalent definitions of supersingularity}

 There are many ways to characterize supersingularity.
 We assume that $E$ is defined over $\FF_{p^r}\subset \overline{\FF}_p$.
 The following are equivalent: \begin{enumerate} \item $E$ is supersingular ($\End_{ \overline{\FF}_p}(E)$ is isomorphic to a maximal order $\calO$ of $B_{p, \infty}$). \item $E[p]( \overline{\FF}_p) = \{ 0_E\}$ (there are no non-trivial $p$-torsion points). \item $E[p^n]( \overline{\FF}_p) = \{ 0_E\}$ for some (or all) $n\geq 1$. \item The group scheme $\alpha_p:= \Ker(\Fr: \GG_a \arr \GG_a)$ embeds into $E$ over $ \overline{\FF}_p$.\footnote{The group scheme $\alpha_p$ is the group scheme whose $R$ points, for every commutative $\FF_p$-algebra $R$, are $\{x\in R: x^p = 0\}$, with the usual addition law.} \item $E$ can be defined over $\FF_{p^2}$ and, identifying $E$ with $E^{(p^2)}$, we have $\Fr^2 = \epsilon \circ [p]$ for some automorphism $\epsilon$ of $E$. \item The morphism $\Ver\colon E^{(p)} \arr E$ is inseparable, meaning the extension of fields $\Ver^\ast k(E)\subset k(E^{(p)})$ is inseparable (of degree $p$). \item Assuming $p>2$, let $m = (p-1)/2$.
-Writing the elliptic curve $E$ in {\bf Legendre form} $E\colon y^2 = x(x-1)(x-\lambda)$, which is always possible if one allows a finite extension of the base field), $\lambda$ is a root of the polynomial
+Writing the elliptic curve $E$ in {\bf Legendre form} $E\colon y^2 = x(x-1)(x-\lambda)$ (which is always possible if one allows a finite extension of the base field), $\lambda$ is a root of the polynomial

-(If $p=2$ then $E$ is supersingular if and only if $j(E)=0$.) \item For every curve $E'$ that is isogenous to $E$ over $\overline{\FF}_p$, $j(E')\in \FF_{p^2}$.\footnote{One can make this into an effective criterion for determining whether a given elliptic curve $E$ is supersingular or not; see \cite{Sutherland}.} \item For $p>2$, if $E$ is defined over $\FF_q$ and $\sharp(E(\FF_q)) = q+1 - A$, then $A \equiv 0 \pmod{p}$.\footnote{This condition yields an effective polynomial time test for supersingularity using Schoof's algorithm \cite{Schoof}.} \end{enumerate}
+(If $p=2$ then $E$ is supersingular if and only if $j(E)=0$.) \item For every curve $E'$ that is isogenous to $E$ over $\overline{\FF}_p$, $j(E')\in \FF_{p^2}$.\footnote{One can make this into an effective criterion for determining whether a given elliptic curve $E$ is supersingular or not; see \cite{SutherlandIdentify}.} \item For $p>2$, if $E$ is defined over $\FF_q$ and $\sharp(E(\FF_q)) = q+1 - A$, then $A \equiv 0 \pmod{p}$.\footnote{This condition yields an effective polynomial time test for supersingularity using Schoof's algorithm \cite{Schoof}.} \end{enumerate} The equivalence of most of these conditions is proven in \cite[Theorem V.3.1, Theorem V.4.1]{Silverman1}.
+For condition (4), which will be transparent to the reader versed in the theory of finite commutative group schemes, see for instance \cite[Proposition 2.1]{Ulmer}.

 \id Note that the degree of $H_p$ in definition (7) is $(p-1)/2$.
 On the other hand, we have \cite[\S III, Proposition 1.7]{Silverman1}

 and so the association $\lambda \mapsto j$ is ``usually'' $6:1$.
 This suggests that the number of supersingular $j$-invariants, namely, the number of supersingular elliptic curves up to isomorphism over $\overline{\FF}_p$, is roughly $(p-1)/12$.
 This counting can be made precise (\cite[\S V, Theorem 4.1]{Silverman1}) and one obtains that the number of supersingular elliptic curves is precisely the class number $h_{B_{p, \infty}}$ of~$B_{p, \infty}$ given in \S \ref{subsubsec: ideal classes}.
 In fact there is an explicit correspondence between isomorphism classes of supersingular curves and ideal classes of a maximal order in $B_{p,\infty}$, which is described in \S \ref{subsubsec: deuring corr}.